mpi-sws-rse/ltltalk-frontend/documentation/core-language.md

   - `P -> ST`

 ## Variable names (V)
-Variables are only used in iterations: elsewhere they are implicitly given through naming certain object, location or action in previous commands
+Variables are only used in iterations: elsewhere they are implicitly given through naming certain object, location or specification in previous commands

-V -> $[a-zA-Z]+
+  - `V -> $[a-zA-Z]+`

 ## Statement (ST)